 - Several claims in the Court of Protection in relation to disputed deputyship appointments, Lasting and Enduring Powers of Attorney and Statutory wills.

-Alison is a member of ACTAPS (Association of Contentious Trusts and Probate Solicitors), a student member of STEP (Society of Trust and Estate Practitioners) and an accredited mediator through CEDR (Centre for Effective Dispute Resolution).
+Alison is a member of ACTAPS (Association of Contentious Trust and Probate Specialists), a student member of STEP (Society of Trust and Estate Practitioners) and an accredited mediator through CEDR (Centre for Effective Dispute Resolution).

 Alison joined Russell-Cooke as a trainee solicitor in 2000 and qualified into the Litigation Team in 2002.
 After dealing with mainstream commercial and regulatory litigation for four years, Alison began to specialise in trust and estate disputes and became a partner in 2010.